Strait of Dover: Shipping traffic

 Most maritime traffic between the Atlantic Ocean and the North Sea and Baltic Sea passes through the Strait of Dover, rather than taking the longer and more dangerous route around the north of Scotland.
 The strait is one of the busiest international seaways in the world, used by over 400 commercial vessels daily.
 This has made traffic safety a critical issue, with HM Coastguard and the Maritime Gendarmerie maintaining a 24-hour watch over the strait and enforcing a strict regime of shipping lanes.

 In addition to the intensive north-east to south-west traffic, the strait is crossed from north-west to south-east by ferries linking Dover to Calais and Dunkirk.
 Until 1994 these provided the only route across it except for air transport.
 The Channel Tunnel now provides an alternative route, crossing beneath the strait at an average depth of 45 m below the seabed.

 The town of Dover gives its name to one of the sea areas of the British Shipping Forecast.

 Geological formation

-The strait is believed to have been created by the erosion of a land bridge that linked the Weald in Great Britain to the Boulonnais in the Pas de Calais.
-The predominant geology on both the British and French sides and on the seafloor is chalk.
+The formation of strait was through scouring by erosion.
+It had for many millennia (since the last warm interglacial) been a land bridge that linked the Weald in Great Britain to the Boulonnais in the Pas de Calais.
+Though pitted by troughs and rivers, the English Channel was almost mainly land at the height of the last ice age.
+The predominant geology of both and of the seafloor is chalk.
 Although somewhat resistant to erosion, erosion of both coasts has created the famous white cliffs of Dover in the UK and the Cap Blanc Nez in France.
-The Channel Tunnel was bored through solid chalk.
+The Channel Tunnel was bored through solid chalk – compacted remains of sea creatures and marine-deposited, ground up calciferous rock/soil debris.